 This is hoped to improve healthcare efficiency, quality, and safety.

-For example, as a chiropractic physician, my colleagues and I now have more specific codes with which to report our patient’s conditions, as this ICD-10 chart of 48 individual classifications applicable to spinal disc disorders illustrates:
+For example, physicians now have more specific codes with which to report their patient’s conditions, as this ICD-10 chart of 48 individual classifications applicable to spinal disc disorders illustrates:

 Another example is the condition of sciatica (pain or numbness going down the back of the leg, usually caused by a disc condition), where with ICD-10 the following applies: